vinayakswami/Portfolio/Power BI Projects/Hospitality domain project/Readme.md

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

+<h3>Metrics </h3>
+📌 Cancellation % = Percentage of cancellation of Rooms
+📌 No Show Rate % = Percentage of room booked but customer doesn't show up 📌 ADR(Average Daily Rate) = It is the ratio of revenue to the total rooms booked/sold, TO measure of the average paid for rooms sold in a given time period
+📌 Realisation % = It is succesful "checked out" percentage over all bookings happened.
+📌 RevPAR(Revenue per Avialble Room) = RevPAR represents the revenue generated per available room, whether or not they are occupied.
+RevPAR helps hotels measure their revenue
+                                        generating performance to accurately price rooms.
+RevPAR can help hotels measure themselves against other properties or brands.
+📌 DBRN(Daily Booked Room Nights) = This metrics tells on average how many rooms are booked for a day considering a time period.
+📌 DSRN(Daily Sellable Room Nights) = This metrics tells on average how many rooms are ready to sell for a day considering a time period
+📌 DURN(Daily Utilized Room Nights) = This metric tells on average how many rooms are succesfully utilized by customers for a day considering a time period

 <h2> Project Insights</h2>